 In May 2015 Dead Buttons published their first EP "Whoever You Are".
 Whereas the band’s early material had more of a garage punk feel, "Whoever You Are" boasts a wider array mixing garage rock, blues, country, punk, and psychedelic music.
 Subsequently Dead Buttons performed several gigs in the UK, Germany, Switzerland and France including the Liverpool Sound City festival and the Primavera festival in Barcelona.

-Dead Buttons signed with U.K. record label Baltic Records and released their first studio album titled "Some Kind Of Youth" produced by iconic rocker Kim In Su of Crying Nut followed by their second full length album "Rabbit" in 2017.
+Dead Buttons signed with U.K. record label Baltic Records and released their first EP titled "Some Kind Of Youth" produced by iconic rocker Kim In Su of Crying Nut followed by their second full length album "Rabbit" in 2017.

 "…fast, catchy, energetic, reckless and tongue-in-cheek straightforward garage rock, rockabilly and country blues in a terrific mix… great melodies and raw, rocking riffs...
 Definitely a band that is worth checking out for any rock fan."

 "Dead Buttons hooked their crowd in unlike anyone else I’d seen at the festival.
 Dead Buttons are accessible to all, taking a more international approach to the rock scene, and singing in English.
 It is maybe this more international styling that has audiences so hooked by them, they are a shining example of what the Korean Indie scene has to offer."

 "It introduces a city sluggish with Beatles nostalgia to the likes of Dead Buttons with their Black Keys-esque dirty riffs and angsty blues-shot vocals."

 - Silentradio UK, Live review Liverpool Sound City